igorkll/WinBox-Maker/README.md

 ## warnings
 * if you are going to build the program thoroughly, you will also need to download the blobs folder separately from google drive (due to the file size limit on github)
 * it is recommended that the winbox maker project and the source and output iso paths be on a fast SSD! otherwise, it may cause severe computer freezes during the assembly process. if it is not possible to use an SSD, it is recommended not to use computer during the build process of the winbox maker project
-* img export is not working at the moment
 * when you burn the installation ISO to a USB stick via rufus or a similar program, DO NOT USE the windows installation customization feature, as this will cause conflicts with those tweaks that already exist in winbox and it may work incorrectly
 * if you enable "Do not disable hotkeys by changing the layout", then probably many keyboard shortcuts can continue to work!
 It can be VERY UNSAFE for kiosks in public places. the reason for this: windows
 * if your application uses file picker from windows, then this is a backdoor! since if you write "cmd" in the path bar, the command line will open, which is unacceptable for devices in kiosk mode